A longer day today took me over the geologically unique Two Ocean Pass, and well on my way towards Yellowstone National Park.

 Approaching Two Ocean Pass, I took another break at a trail junction that marks the earliest split for the Big Sky Alternate.
 Nearby, North Two Ocean Creek splits into Atlantic and Pacific Creeks at the Parting of the Waters National Natural Landmark.
 The two creeks each flow into their respective oceans.
 It’s one of the few places in the world where one creek splits into two different drainage basins.
 The two creeks flow through Two Ocean Pass, which is a swamp.
 When flooded, it is possible for water to flow between the two different drainages, allowing fish and other water wildlife to cross watersheds when they would normally not be able to.

 Departing from the trail here for Big Sky, down Atlantic Creek, would take me through eastern Yellowstone.
 But, one of the things I’ve wanted to do on this hike is revisit the geyser area around Old Faithful, which requires staying on the CDT, at least for the time being.
 So, I continued on the CDT, heading over Pacific Creek.
-A beaver dam built into the bridge over Pacific Creek, flooding the trail.
+The creek overflowed onto the trail, thanks to beavers, who turned the bridge over the creek into a dam.

 After passing the Parting of the Waters, the trail climbed North Two Ocean Creek for a bit, then crossed it and steeply climbed the slope of the valley it had carved.
 Wind picked up, and a dark cloud began coming over the mountain I was climbing.